Ishwariya-Ayyappan/aerofit_casestudy/README.md

   - 59% partnered; 41% single.
 - **Conditional Probabilities:**
   - Product preference varies significantly by gender, age, income, and fitness level.
-  - KP781 has a strong male skew and is favored by higher-income, high-fitness customers[5][7].
+  - KP781 has a strong male skew and is favored by higher-income, high-fitness customers.

 ---